 Navigating postcode challenges

 Postcode recognition often becomes a stumbling block when insuring a new build home.
-Most new builds may not yet appear on the Royal Mail's postcode database, an issue that potentially complicates obtaining home insurance.
+Most new builds may not yet appear on the Royal Mail's postcode database, an issue that complicates obtaining home insurance.

 House builders usually register the new address with Royal Mail, but delays can occur.
-Homeowners should proactively check if their new build's postcode is recognized and, if not, contact the builder or directly approach Royal Mail.
+Homeowners should proactively check if their new build's postcode is recognised and, if not, contact the builder or directly approach Royal Mail.

 Registering a new postcode with Royal Mail